getodk/docs/docs/tutorial-community-reporting.rst

    #.
 In the ``choice_filter`` column for the row of the question named ``problem``, put ``status != 'addressed'`` to indicate that only problems with a status other than ``'addressed'`` should be included.

    .. note::
      Using a filter like this means it will not be possible to edit submissions on the server because the selected Entity that was addressed by the submission will be filtered out on edit.
 In many Entity-based workflows, submission edits are unnecessary and can be avoided.
-In this workflow you can allow them by changing the choice filter to `status != 'addressed' or name = current()`.
+In this workflow you can allow them by changing the choice filter to `status != 'addressed' or name = current()/.`.

 #.
 Fix any form conversion errors and then publish the form.
 Entity updates currently only work with a published form, just like Entity creation.